 Here we can calculate the cost, efficiency, yield or mix variances, etc. So, it identifies the exact reason behind any variance when we compare the one-period activity to another.
 Because in today’s cut-throat competition the organizations are always striving for excellence and best practices and budgetary control helps in identifying and attaining those policies and practices.

-It identifies if there is any issue or chance of improvement with input material procurement, the desired output from the material, any processing issue or sales team administration.
-So, to understand the business functions completely and root causes analysis of various outcomes, budgetary control in one important tool in the hands of parties associated with the organization.
+It identifies if there is any issue or chance of improvement with input material procurement, the desired output from the material, any processing issue, or sales team administration.
+So, to understand the business functions completely and root causes analysis of various outcomes, budgetary control is one important tool in the hands of parties associated with the organization.

 This has been a guide to what is Budgetary Control and its meaning and definition.
 Here we discuss various types of Budgetary controls with their advantages and disadvantages.
 You can learn more about budgeting from the following articles –